Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Introduction

 \section{Introduction}

+The Poynting theorem of electrodynamics is based on the divergence of the second-rank energy-momentum tensor $T^{\alpha\beta}$.
+Conservation laws based on the divergence of a second-rank tensor are fundamentally different from conservation laws, such as the conservation of electric charge, that are based on the divergence of a four-vector.
+This article investigates the consequences of this difference for understanding the relation between electromagnetic field momentum and the flow of electromagnetic field energy.

+The example of a rotating disk with a magnet at its center and charged spheres on its perimeter provides a convincing argument that, to preserve the principle of angular momentum conservation, the field momentum of even a static electromagnetic field must be considered physically real.\footnote{ Feynman et al \cite{FeynmanLectures}, Section 17-4, Section 27-6, and Figure 17-5.
+Quantitative matches of field to mechanical angular momentum are found, for example, in Romer \cite{Romer-AngMom} and Boos \cite{Boos-AngMom}.} It is also generally assumed that conservation of energy requires the energy density of the electromagnetic field to be physically real, even for static fields.
+This article accepts the reality of the field momentum and energy, but questions the flow of field energy as the source of field momentum.

-Explanation of electromagnetic field momentum as due to the flow of field energy depends crucially on a \emph{correct} definition for the velocity of that energy flow.
-(Since special relativity is the invariance theory of electromagnetism, throughout this paper by \emph{correct} or \emph{valid }we will mean that a definition or construct is correct or valid only if it is consistent with special relativity.)
+Explanation of electromagnetic field momentum as an energy flow depends crucially on a \emph{correct} definition for the velocity of that energy flow.
+Since special relativity is the invariance theory of electromagnetism, throughout this paper by \emph{correct} or \emph{valid }we will mean that a definition or construct is correct or valid only if it is consistent with special relativity.

+We give two possible definitions for the velocity of electromagnetic energy flow, which we refer to as Definitions A and B. For conservation laws such as charge conservation that are derived from the divergence of a four-vector, these two definitions coincide.
+But for conservation laws such as the Poynting theorem based on the divergence of the second-rank energy-momentum tensor, the two definitions differ and only one can be correct.